saladtopfive/OTWnatas-walkthrough/natas13/solution.md

         echo "File is not an image";
 }
 ```
-It should get your attentions for two reasons.
-The `echo` content, obviously pointing that its connected to checking the file type.
-And if you've heard of it `exif_imagetype`.
+It should get your attention for two reasons.
+Firstly, the `echo` content, obviously pointing that its connected to checking the file type.
+Secondly, if you've heard of it `exif_imagetype`.

 ## What is exif?

-We can read from the php documentation. **exif_imagetype() reads the first bytes of an image and checks its signature.** Filetypes have different headers.
+We can read from the php documentation. ***exif_imagetype() reads the first bytes of an image and checks its signature.*** File types have different headers.
 Thats what this function does.
-It just checks the first bytes for image headers.
+It just checks the first bytes for file headers.
 So, in order to get out `shell.php` file pass we need to give it an image header.
-Let's look at basic filetype headers:
+Let's look at basic file type headers:

 | Filetype | Header (ASCII) |
 | -------- | -------------- |